PeterNaydenov/morph/README.md

-## What's new in version 3.x.x

-In version 3 introduced `snippets`, you can choose to render only certain placeholders or groups of placeholders from the template.
-This lets you use templates as collections of reusable templates, so you can extract and use just the parts you need without having to render the whole template.
-This makes it easier to create and manage reusable template libraries for your project or rerender only the parts that need to be updated.

-The `render` function now takes a command as its first argument.
-Available commands are: `render`, `debug`, `snippets`, `curry`, and `set`.
-Other arguments have no changes.
-Just shifted right.
-The second argument becomes the data, the third is dependencies, and the fourth is a list of post-processing functions.

-In version 3.x.x, the data is always the second argument.
-It can be a string, as in version 2.x.x.
-The term "command" is no longer used for this argument; instead, it is called "instructions".
-Available instructions include: `raw`, `demo`, `handshake`, `placeholders`, and `count`.

-How to migrate to version 3.x.x, please read the [Migration guide](./Migration.guide.md).
-Read more about `snippets` down below.

 ## General Information

 `Morph` has a logic-less template syntax.
 Placeholders are places surrounded by double curly braces `{{ }}` and they represents the pleces where the data will be inserted.